bk121/decision-tree-implementation/README.md

 To make it clear how each function or class is being used to generate the results in our report, we created a file ``__main__.py`` which produces and prints out the results included in the report.
 In some cases, there will be small variations as a result of introducing randomness.
-For example, the indicies used for splitting training and test data in cross-validation are generated randomly, and so the 10-fold cross validation results will differ slightly every time they are generated.
+For example, the indices used for splitting training and test data in cross-validation are generated randomly, and so the 10-fold cross validation results will differ slightly every time they are generated.